MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 by whitespace.
 Each element represents a key=value pair.

-Keys are IANA-registered SvcParamKeys ({{svcparamregistry}}) with both a case-insensitive string representation and a numeric representation in the range 0-65535.
+Keys are IANA-registered SvcParamKeys ({{svcparamregistry}}) with both a lower-case string representation and a numeric representation in the range 0-65535.
 Registered key names should only contain characters from the ranges "a"-"z", "0"-"9", and "-".
 In ABNF {{!RFC5234}},

-    ALPHA-LC    = %x61-7A   ;  a-z
+    alpha-lc    = %x61-7A   ;  a-z
-    key         = 1*(ALPHA-LC / DIGIT / "-")
+    key         = 1*(alpha-lc / DIGIT / "-")
-    display-key = 1*(ALPHA / DIGIT / "-")

-Values are in a format specific to the SvcParamKey.
-Their definition should specify both their presentation format and wire encoding (e.g., domain names, binary data, or numeric values).
-The initial keys and formats are defined in {{keys}}.

-The presentation format for SvcFieldValue is a whitespace-separated list of key=value pairs.
-When the value is omitted, or both the value and the "=" are omitted, the presentation value is the empty string.
+The presentation format for the SvcFieldValue is a whitespace-separated list of `key=value` pairs.
+The `value` is an arbitrary octet sequence, represented in the zone file as an escaped character-string.
+When the "=" is omitted, the `value` is empty (i.e. `0OCTET`).

-    ; basic-visible is VCHAR minus DQUOTE, ";", "(", ")", and "\".
-    basic-visible = %x21 / %x23-27 / %x2A-3A / %x3C-5B / %x5D-7E
-    escaped-char  = "\" (VCHAR / WSP)
-    contiguous    = 1*(basic-visible / escaped-char)
-    quoted-string = DQUOTE *(contiguous / WSP) DQUOTE value         = quoted-string / contiguous
-    pair          = display-key "=" value
+    pair  = key ["=" char-string]
-    element       = display-key / pair

-The value format is intended to match the definition of &lt;character-string&gt;
-in {{!RFC1035}} Section 5.1.
-(Unlike &lt;character-string&gt;, the length
+    value = *OCTET

+To compute the `value`, the implementation applies the character-string decoding algorithm to the `char-string`.
+(See {{decoding}} for the definition of `char-string`, which is intended to match `<character-string>` from
+{{!RFC1035}} Section 5.1, though not limited to 255 octets.)

-of a value is not limited to 255 characters.)
+The wire format encoding of a presentation `value` is specific to each key.
+The initial keys and their encodings are defined in {{keys}}.

 Unrecognized keys are represented in presentation format as "keyNNNNN" where NNNNN is the numeric value of the key type without leading zeros.
-In presentation format, values corresponding to unrecognized keys SHALL be represented in wire format, using decimal escape codes (e.g. \255) when necessary.
+The decoded `value` corresponding to an unrecognized key SHALL be used as its wire format encoding.

-When decoding values of unrecognized keys in the presentation format:

-* a character other than "\\" represents its ASCII value in wire format.
-* the character "\\" followed by three decimal digits, up to 255, represents an octet in the wire format.
-* the character "\\" followed by any allowed character, except a decimal digit, represents the subsequent character's ASCII value.

 Elements in presentation format MAY appear in any order, but keys MUST NOT be repeated.